reelyactive/reelib/README.md

 ### toIdentifierString(identifier)

-Convert the given identifier (as string or object) to a valid identifier string, if possible, otherwise return null.
+Convert the given identifier (as string or object) to a _valid_ identifier string, if possible, otherwise return null.
 A valid identifier string is:
 - hexadecimal characters only (no separators)
 - all lowercase
-- 48, 64 or 128 bits in length
+- 16, 48, 64 or 128 bits in length

 For example: